dolittle/Bifrost/Documentation/Articles/documentation.md

 ---
 ```

+Some of this metadata gets put into the generated HTML file and some of it is used for indexing and
+other purposes and for future expansion.

 ## File names

 All files should be lower cased.
 In case of multiple words and concepts that would be in codefiles **CamelCase** you **MUST** seperate